flexivrobotics/flexiv_rdk/README.md

 #### Compile and install for Mac

 1. In a Terminal, use ``xcode-select`` command to invoke the installation of Xcode Command Line Tools, then follow the prompted window to finish the installation.
 2. Download ``cmake-3.x.x-macos-universal.dmg`` from [CMake download page](https://cmake.org/download/) and install the dmg file.
-The minimum required version is 3.4.
+The minimum required version is 3.16.3.
 3. When done, start CMake from Launchpad and navigate to Tools -> How to Install For Command Line Use.
 Then follow the instruction "Or, to install symlinks to '/usr/local/bin', run:" to install ``cmake`` and ``cmake-gui`` command for use in Terminal.
 4. The rest steps are the same as [Compile and install for Linux](#compile-and-install-for-linux), beginning from step 2.

 #### Compile and install for Windows

-1. Install any edition of Microsoft Visual Studio with version 2010 or above.
+1. Install Microsoft Visual Studio with version 2015 or above (MSVC 14.0+).
 Choose the "Desktop development with C++" package during installation.
 2. Download ``cmake-3.x.x-windows-x86_64.msi`` from [CMake download page](https://cmake.org/download/) and install the msi file.
-The minimum required version is 3.4. **Add CMake to system PATH** when prompted, so that ``cmake`` and ``cmake-gui`` command can be used from Command Prompt or PowerShell.
+The minimum required version is 3.16.3. **Add CMake to system PATH** when prompted, so that ``cmake`` and ``cmake-gui`` command can be used from Command Prompt or PowerShell.
 3. Install a bash emulator.
 Git Bash that comes with Git (for Windows) installation is recommended.
 4. Within the bash emulator, the rest steps are the same as [Compile and install for Linux](#compile-and-install-for-linux), beginning from step 2.